Personal Development at Blackpool

 Are able to manage many of the most critical opportunities, challenges and responsibilities they will face growing up.

-Our Personal Development curriculum is delivered to our children through explicit teaching alongside regular and meaningful application of their skills and knowledge in these areas.
-This has been mapped out across the curriculum to ensure a wide and varies approach to covering the key elements.
+Our Personal Development curriculum is delivered to our children through explicit teaching across a wide range of subjects, alongside regular and meaningful application of their skills and knowledge in these areas.
+This has been mapped out across the curriculum to ensure a wide and varied approach to covering the key elements.
 Some aspects are delivered through continuous provision and some experiences happen less frequently eg visitors or annual events.

 This aspect of our curriculum includes activities and experiences that improves our children’s awareness and identity, develops talents and potential, builds character and cultural capital, enhances our children’s quality of life and encourages aspiration.